najlaauni/NZStoreReceiptSystem/README.md

 All of this is achieved using core C++ logic with no external database or GUI required.

 ## 💻 Overview
-NZ Store is my project for Basic Programming at Kolej Mara Kuala Nerang (KMKN).
+NZ Store is my project for Basic Programming at Kolej Mara Kuala Nerang (KMKN).<br>
-It is a C++-based Point of Sale (POS) system designed to simulate a simple store billing and receipt process.
+It is a C++-based Point of Sale (POS) system designed to simulate a simple store billing and receipt process.<br>
-It allows the user to manage customer purchases, calculate totals with tax and discounts, and print formatted receipts.
+It allows the user to manage customer purchases, calculate totals with tax and discounts, and print formatted receipts.<br>
 This project demonstrates structured programming concepts, data handling using arrays and structs, and user interaction through a menu-driven interface.

 ## 🎯 Objective